 If you or your student has been invited to a scholarship interview, congratulations!
 The committee made a choice for a reason, and the scholarship money is one step closer.

 It will pay to learn what is expected in a scholarship interview and be as prepared as possible to answer the most common questions.

-Just like the extensive research that is found in How to Win College Scholarships, learning how to WOW the judges in a scholarship interview is just plain SMART.
+Just like the extensive research that is found in the How to Win College Scholarships ebooks, learning how to WOW the judges in a scholarship interview is just plain SMART.

 Students, first and foremost, SMILE!